Hayes, Grabner score 2 each, Rangers beat Flyers 5-2

+PHILADELPHIA (AP) -- After a one-game hiccup, New York gave hundreds of fans that made that trip down the turnpike a reminder of how the Rangers became one of the top teams in the NHL.

-PHILADELPHIA (AP) -- Kevin Hayes and Michael Grabner each scored two goals, Henrik Lundqvist stopped 30 shots and the New York Rangers beat the Philadelphia Flyers 5-2 on Wednesday night.
+Kevin Hayes and Michael Grabner each scored two goals, Henrik Lundqvist stopped 30 shots and the Rangers beat the Philadelphia Flyers 5-2 on Wednesday night.

-Chris Kreider also scored to lead the Rangers to their fourth win in five games and match Columbus (27) for the most wins in the NHL.
+Chris Kreider also scored to lead the Rangers to their fourth win in five games and match Columbus (27 wins overall and a 16-game winning streak) for the most wins in the NHL.

+''We haven't been able to pull the big winning streak together but we've been able to respond quickly when we've had a letdown,'' Lundqvist said.

 Kreider continued to shine following a stout December when he scored 11 goals and became the first Ranger to score at least 10 goals in a month in almost three years.